A Travel Price Comparison for France Lille vs. Aix-en-Provence for Food, Nightlife, Couples, and Attractions

 Backpackers and budget travelers should spend more time in Lille than Aix-en-Provence if your budget allows for it.
 With a larger number of budget-friendly sights, good nightlife, and active things to do, anyone traveling on a budget would have a good time in Lille.

-The culinary destination of Lille offers food and shopping.
+The fascinating destination of Lille offers nightlife and food.
 Make sure you visit the old town while you're here.
 Take your pick from the many activities offered here.
 One day is usually enough time to experience most activities.

 In Aix-en-Provence, many people enjoy the food and shopping that this historic destination offers.
 This town offers a variety of activities to choose from.
 Since there is so much to do in the area, one day is probably not enough for all of it.

-The city of Lille offers shopping and nightlife.
+The city of Lille offers food and shopping.
 Most visitors spend time around the old town while in the area.
 A weekend here is typical.
 The entire region has so many activities, and you'll want time to do everything.
 A weekend is often enough time to do most activities.

 It's hard to know how much time to spend in Aix-en-Provence.
 For many, it makes a great getaway for a weekend.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.